-The international consequences of the US's domestic shift towards restricting women’s right to abortions
+The international consequences of the US's domestic shift towards restricting abortion rights

-In the June edition of CFFP’s Feminist Lens on Current Affairs, we reflect on the increasing moves to restrict or remove women’s rights to abortion in many federal US-states and discuss what implications these changes have for women’s rights across the globe.
+In the June edition of CFFP’s Feminist Lens on Current Affairs, we reflect on the increasing moves to restrict or remove abortion rights in many federal US-states and discuss what implications these changes have for reproductive rights across the globe.

-From Alabama to Missouri and Ohio: Over the last two months, an increasing number of US states have passed bills that restrict and/or remove a woman’s right to legal and safe abortions – despite the landmark ruling by the Supreme Court Roe v.
+From Alabama to Missouri and Ohio: Over the last two months, an increasing number of US states have passed bills that restrict and/or remove the right to legal and safe abortions – despite the landmark ruling by the Supreme Court Roe v.
 Wade in 1973, which legalises abortion within the first three months of a pregnancy.
 Between January and May 2019, 27 abortion bans have been enacted as well as 479 abortion restrictions, which represents ‘more than a third of the 1,271 abortion restrictions enacted since Roe v Wade became federal law’.
-These developments seriously endanger US-American women.
+These developments seriously endanger those with uteruses.
+Additionally, it embodies a development which puts the life of many across the globe at risk.

 Over the past 25 years, Republican administrations have widely refused to provide funding for international non-governmental organisations (NGOs) which provide reproductive health services or education.
-The move by the Trump administration to restrict reproductive rights comes as no surprise then.
-However, the Trump administration has taken this to a new level: Since President Trump’s inauguration in 2017, his administration has continuously worked to limit and roll back women’s rights, to challenge international progressive norms, and to promote conservative and patriarchal agendas – in particular, those related to women’s rights to sexual and reproductive autonomy.
+However, the Trump administration has taken this to a new level: Since President Trump’s inauguration in 2017, his administration has continuously worked to limit and roll back women’s and reproductive rights, to challenge international progressive norms, and to promote conservative and patriarchal agendas – in particular, those related to sexual and reproductive autonomy.
 Much of the administration’s efforts in doing so have been directed toward the UN.
 At the end of 2018, new State Department Directives were issued to US diplomats to scale back support on reproductive health programmes and introducing new red lines on the issue.
-This is particularly worrisome as it marks a new wave of institutionalising conservative norms within international legal and policy instruments, which until now, have not been institutionalised on an international level - despite its prevalence in domestic contexts and despite the fact that women’s right have always been contested, including within the UN and among UN member states.
+This is particularly worrisome as it marks a new wave of institutionalising conservative norms within international legal and policy instruments, although women’s right have always been contested, including within the UN and among UN member states.

 The Case of the US